SamaAlt/ZarkNews/Prep-Files/api_documentation.md

     ```json
     {
       "errors": [
-        "email: Please provide a valid email address.",
+        "email: Invalid email format",
-        "password: This field is required.",
+        "password: Must be at least 12 characters and contain uppercase, lowercase, numbers, and symbols",
         "username: This field is required.",
+        "phone_number: Invalid phone number format (must be in international format, e.g., +123456789)",
+        "first_name: This field is required.",
+        "last_name: This field is required.",
+        "street: This field is required.",
+        "city: This field is required.",
+        "state: This field is required.",
-        "phone_number: This field is required.",
+        "country: This field is required.",
-        "address: This field is required."
+        "postal_code: This field is required."
       ]
     }

     ```

     - **Status Code:** 409